07th-mod/higurashi-console-arcs/README.md

-# Higurashi PS3-exclusive Arcs Patch for PC version
+# Higurashi Console Arcs

-This patch aims to eventually port all the arcs from the PS3 version of Higurashi to Mangagamer's Steam release of Higurashi.
-This is a large task and it will take a long time to port them all, so each arc will be rolled out one at a time.
+This patch ports all 10 original arcs added in the various console versions of Higurashi (PS2/DS/PS3/Switch) to Mangagamer's Steam release of Higurashi, complete with English translation.

 Here's a [flowchart](http://07th-mod.com/wiki/Higurashi/img/flow.png) that explains where all these arcs fit in with the main series and the recommended reading order.